MV10/dotnet-uptime/README.md

 ## Configuration

+You must create a configuration file to run Uptime as a service.
+(The interactive commands will use defaults if no config is found.)

-A simple text file named `uptime.conf` should be placed in the same directory as the executable.
-It defines polling frequencies, OTel endpoint details, process include/exclude specifications, diagnostics sources and required metrics.
+Configuration is a simple text file named `uptime.conf` in the same directory as the application.
+The repository has a [sample](https://github.com/MV10/dotnet-uptime/blob/master/dotnet-uptime/uptime.conf) configuration file but this is not packaged with the release files.

+Config defines process polling frequency, OTel endpoint details, process include/exclude specifications, diagnostics sources and required metrics.
 Lines or any trailing content prefixed by a hash symbol (`#`) are treated as comments and disregarded.
 Settings are grouped into `[sections]` exclusively containing either `key=value` pairs or lists of values.
 Blank lines are ignored and leading/trailing whitespace is ignored.
 The application will not start in service mode without a config file, but the interactive commands will work with default values.

 ### [app] Config Section